Lakr233/tart-yolo-claude/README.md

 # Tart YOLO Scripts

-A collection of scripts to run AI assistants (Claude, Codex) in macOS VMs using Tart virtualization.
+A collection of scripts to run AI assistants in macOS VMs using Tart virtualization.

 ## Requirements